diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 ## Overview
 This example uses the concept of a sporting activity feed (think along the lines of popular exercise/social networks).
 Naturally, we don't build the platform for this tutorial; instead, we use a pretend sports activity feed server that generates realistic random sports activity data.

-The pretend sports activity feed server provides a client API that allows an application to subscribe to a feed of activities, with the changes pushed to the subscribed clients as they happen - so, this would be like someone completing an sports activity, uploading it and then the sports activity is sent as an event to subscribers.
+The pretend sports activity feed server provides a client API that allows an application to subscribe to a feed of activities, with the changes pushed to the subscribed clients as they happen - so, this would be like someone completing a sports activity, uploading it and then the sports activity is sent as an event to subscribers.
 Additionally, the pretend sports activity feed client API has a mechanism for requesting a snapshot of the latest activities at a point in time.

-In this tutorial, we'll integrate the Gateway Framework with the pretend sports activity feed server and demonstrate data streaming into the Gateway adapter and polling to receive the sports activity snapshot.
+In this tutorial, we'll integrate the Gateway Framework with the pretend sports activity feed server, demonstrate data streaming into the Gateway adapter and poll the data to receive the sports activity snapshot.

 The final solution comprises the following:
 - Pretend sports activity feed server - this provides a client API for receiving streaming events and the ability to request a snapshot of the latest activities.